 Equipment needed for perfect binding

-When a printing company prepares to perfect bind a book, they need the following equipment:
+When a printing company prepares to perfect bind a book, they need the following equipment for printing bound books:

 The printing for perfect binding is pretty straightforward—you need a set of guts (the interior sheets), as well as covers that have a spine designed for it.
-Note: perfect bound books require spines to be designed; other popular binding techniques like saddle-stitching, spiral binding, and wire-o binding do not require a spines to be designed and printed.
+Note: printing bound books require similar design elements.
+However, perfect bound books require spines to be designed; other popular binding techniques like saddle-stitching, spiral binding, and wire-o binding do not require a spines to be designed and printed.

 Step 1: Crease the hinges of the cover